The Foreign Tax Credit Definition Explained

-If the Taxpayer qualifies for a full foreign tax credit, then he would not owe any tax liability in the United States on the income — because there would were sufficient foreign tax credits to reduce the US tax liability on that same income to zero.
+If the Taxpayer qualifies for a full foreign tax credit, then he would not owe any tax liability in the United States on the income — because there would be sufficient foreign tax credits to reduce the US tax liability on that same income to zero.

 Carry-Forward Foreign Tax Credit

-If the Taxpayer had more foreign tax credit available then income he could apply it to in the current year, he can carry that credit forward in future years.
+If the Taxpayer had more foreign tax credit available than income he could apply it to in the current year, he can carry that credit forward in future years.
 It does not allow him to take a refund in the United States for the additional foreign credits.

 Insufficient Foreign Tax Credit

 If the Taxpayer does not have sufficient foreign tax credits to completely offset his US tax liability on the foreign income, then he would owe the difference in the United States.

 When a US person has earned foreign employment or other types of working income (not passive income), they may be able to claim the Foreign Earned Income Exclusion — and eliminate up to about $108,000 of annual income from their US tax liability, as well as some housing exclusion as well.
 If they earned more income than allowed under the FEIE, then they may be able to apply a portion of the foreign tax credit (presuming they have sufficient credits beyond what is eliminated through FEIE) to the additional foreign earned income above the FEIE amount — no double-dipping is allowed.

 The High-Tax Kick Out refers to foreign income that was taxed at too high a tax rate sufficient to apply to offset US tax on that same foreign passive income on their US tax Return.
 Therefore, the passive income gets kicked over to the general income category.
 You can learn more about that in a separate article we authored on the topic of HTKO.